tboxmy/Python-flask-notes/note-01.md

 2. IDE

 Examples are using Visual Code.
-Pelase feel free to use any IDE of your preference.
+Please feel free to use any IDE of your preference.

 In Visual Code, open a terminal and verify the python in use.